Jyrymy/WEB-STRUCTURE-DEMO-GIT/README.md

 1. Open Index.html in your browser

-2. Added a new features
+2. Added a new Feature